Tabletop RPG advice for little dragons

 What Are War Darts?

 Darts in Dungeons and Dragons are a far cry from the little darts thrown at targets in bars.
-They’re most likely based on the Roman Plumbata, heavy weighted darts that were often tossed underhand up into the air to rain death and chaos down on enemy parties.
+They’re most likely based on the Roman Plumbata, weighted darts that were often tossed underhand up into the air to rain death and chaos down on enemy parties.
 These weapons had a barbed tip and metal shaft, along with a heavy lead weight, to make them fall with a good amount of force.
 The heavier metal shafts and weights were attached to a long wooden shaft with fletching to keep it moving straight once gravity took control.
 These were about 1 foot long and were typically 4.5-12.3 ounces (130-350 grams).
 These were not little novelty playthings that you tossed gingerly, they could do some serious damage.

 In DnD, darts are mechanically similar to throwing daggers, but they can easily be played as a more serious weapon, able to sink into a target with much more force than a light throwing dagger could manage.
 With some of the build tips in this article, darts can be more deadly than throwing daggers.